Undergraduate Course: Statistical Case Studies (MATH10102)

 |Summary||Full year consultancy style projects course

-Students will be assigned two consultancy style projects (one each semester) to work on in teams.
-Each project will take the form of a data analysis problem which will include complex real-world data and detailed background and problem statements.
+Students taking this course will work on two real-world statistical projects that are meant to simulate consultancy-style work in a business/research environment.
+Each project will be worked on by a small (2-3) team of students and will include complex real-world data and detailed background and problem statements.
 Students will be provided with several introductory lectures covering the data, questions, and review of relevant methods at the beginning of each semester and supported over the rest of the semester with weekly drop-in clinics.
-For each project, teams will produce written report covering relevant background, details and implementation of methods used, results obtained and corresponding interpretation of the results.
-The students will also be asked to prepare a short talk and/or poster on their work which is be presented and the end of Semester 2.
+For each project, teams will produce a written report covering relevant background, details and implementation of methods used, results obtained and corresponding interpretation of the results.
+The students will also be asked to prepare a short talk and/or poster on their work which is be presented at the end of Semester 2.

 Course Delivery Information